-Finding Dinosaur Footprints in the Algarve
+Dinosaur Footprints in the Algarve – Salema’s Dinosaur Past

-All over the Algarve coastline you’ll find the red and orange limestone cliffs the region is famous for.
+All over the Algarve coastline you’ll find the stunning red and orange limestone cliffs the region is famous for.
 The lower part of these limestone cliffs are around 150 million years old and date to the Lower Cretaceous period.
 In amongst these layers of limestone, are the remains and fossils of prehistoric marine life, and even dinosaur footprints.
 On the exposed cliffs of Praia de Salema is where some of the most prominent dinosaur footprints are visible in the Algarve.

 Tracking Dinosaurs in Salema, Portugal

 Praia da Salema is a well-known family beach resort in the west Algarve.
 If you walk towards the western end of the beach, you can find several large shelf-like platforms among the rocks and coves.
 Several of these platforms have different sets of dinosaur tracks running across them.
-These footprints were ‘discovered’ in 2001 by geologists from the University of Lisbon, but if you ask the locals, they’ll tell you they always knew they were there!
+These footprints were ‘discovered’ in 2001 by geologists from the University of Lisbon, but if you ask the locals, they’ll tell you they always knew they were here!

-The dinosaur tracks are pretty easy to spot and form a line several meters long.
+The dinosaur tracks on Salema’s beach are pretty easy to spot and form a line several meters long.
 From their size and shape, it’s believed the footprints belonged to a type of Ornithopod, a herbivorous biped.
 The name Ornithopod actually derives from the Greek to describe ‘bird-foot’.
 From the footprints themselves, you’ll be able to make out the shape of ‘bird-feet’ and the outline of a three toed dinosaur that doesn’t have claws.
 From the evidence, footprints and other signs of life, it’s reported that the shelf was originally the muddy-sand bottom of a lagoon.
-As a result, the footprints are were well preserved in the sediment.
-Chat to the locals in any of the nearby bars and cafés, they’ll tell you there are plenty more fossils to be found among the cliffs, shelves, and beaches of the coastline around Salema!

 One set of clear dinosaur footprints on Praia de Salema